 Small business owners must spend their time working on initiatives that move the needle toward wider brand recognition, more potential customers, and bigger revenue.
 Advertising budgets may have grown stale over the years, and the “same old, same old” may not be producing the results they once did.

-But, is this a reason to look to Instagram for marketing’s needs?
+But, is this a reason to look to marketing with Instagram?

-Three reasons marketing on Instagram is relevant to your business are:
+Three reasons marketing with Instagram is relevant to your business are:

 Build Brand Recognition

 Set yourself apart from your competition with greater brand recognition.
 Reaching out and engaging potential customers with interesting photos and helpful information allows them to get to know your products without a hard sell approach.

 Luckily, Instagram is still wide open with possibilities.
 According to Instagram, there are 15 million business profiles active on their site.
 It sounds like a lot, but Facebook eclipses that number with 50 million!

 This is good news, because chances are your competition isn’t marketing with Instagram yet.
 This increases the platform’s relevancy to you because it won’t be as noisy and crowded, and you will have a better chance of connecting with your audience.

 Buyers are increasingly looking for more than a product or service.
 They want an overall pleasing experience.
 Instagram marketing gives you the stage to showcase your storytelling skills and weave a tale your current and future customers love.